Our ARTERBURN Y-Haplogroup (SNP) is currently identified by the subclades

 and STRs in the future.

-These test results accord with the historical evidence found in America
+These test results match the historical evidence found in America

 within the past 300 years: A physical description of Peter Arterburn

-accompanied by reliable attestation in court testimony in Tennessee
+accompanied by credible attestation in court testimony in Tennessee

-that Peter's ancestors "came from the East India;" an apparent linkage
+that Peter's patrilineal ancestors "came from the East India;" an

-records in Maryland; and various other independent references to an
+Maryland; and various other independent references to an "Indian"

 Charts linked to below are continually updated, but R1a1a and Subclades